 Intimacy requires more than attraction.
-Intimacy is the crowning reward to dedicated attention to the person we love.
+Intimacy is the crowning reward from dedicating compassionate attention to the person we love.

-We grow, moving through development stages, eventually breaking free of the tethers tying us to parents.
-We discover ourselves and seek adult connections.
-As mature adults, we can discover a new type of intimacy—connections of openness.
+We grow, moving through development stages, eventually breaking free of tethers tying us to our parents.
+We seek our own adult connections.
+As mature adults, we can discover a new intimacy—connections of openness.
 We can be known (and accepted) in concert with knowing and accepting our partner.
-Not a one-sided nurturing-nurtured relationship but an equality of two loving adults given and receiving.
-The connection provides healthy interdependence—intimacy.
-As partners accept the individual natures of their partners, working through differences with compassion and acceptance, they create a new security, safety built in trust.
+Not a one-sided nurturing-nurtured relationship but two equally loving adults giving and receiving.
+These connections can provide healthy interdependence—intimacy.
+As partners accept the individuality of their partners, working through conflicting differences with compassion and acceptance, they create a new security, safety built in trust.

-If we have a goal to run a marathon, we can’t run the twenty-six and two tenths of a mile on the first day.
-The marathon is the final goal; but the path to the finish line requires much more than pounding through the twenty-six-mile course.
-By running the entire distance without proper preparation, we’ll suffer injury and fail.
+If we are determined to run a marathon, we can’t run the entire 26.2 miles on the first day.
+The marathon is the final goal; but the path to the finish line requires a more reasonable approach.
+By running the entire grueling distance without preparation, we’ll suffer injury and fail.
 Intimacy is similar.
 The emotional development necessary to experience intimacy is achieved over several stages, progressing through shared experiences and healthy responses.
 Only through growth can we experience the desired emotional closeness.

-An emotionally immature partner will fail to compassionately respond.
-The soothing connection we desire will be met with defensiveness and contempt, turning the tables, demanding us to soothe them.
-The dramatic response, taking advantage of vulnerability, leaves a mark.
-The relationship suffers an emotional blow, diminishing trust and limiting future openness.
-We will feel isolated, lacking support in times of need.
-When a partner beckons for emotional support and is rejected the relationship suffers.

-These are the “sliding door” moments of a relationship that establish trust or deepens insecurities (The Science of Trust: Emotional Attunement for Couples; John Gottman).
-The emotionally immature tend to find each other.
-The horror of aloneness exceeds self-respect.
-The two bond in fear, shooting shards of hurtful remarks, demeaning each other, but refusing to change.
+These are the “sliding door” moments of a relationship that establish trust or deepen insecurities.
+The emotionally insecure tend to find each other.
+The horror of aloneness often tempts the abandoning of self-respect.
+The two emotionally needy souls bond in fear, routinely shooting the shards of hurtful remarks, demeaning each other, but refusing to change.
 These are not bad people.
-They faithfully carry the torches of their childhood, lacking the emotional knowledge to escape.
+They blindly carry the torches of childhood programming, lacking the emotional intelligence to escape.

-Relationships can irk deep feelings that lay hidden.
-The emotional communications give life to hidden demons, often arriving unannounced, and charged with feeling.
+Relationships powerfully ignite deep feelings.
+Emotional communications give life to hidden demons, charging our bodies with feeling.
 We must work through these pivotal moments.
-Emotions aren’t turned down with a simple adjustment of the dial.
-Our emotions are programmed.
-Patterns of reaction are deeply entrenched.
-Changing how we respond is not a simple task, requiring intimate knowledge of our emotional patterns, and implementation of effective practices that soften emotions before they overwhelm.
-But to succeed in love--the love that develops into intimacy—we must combat our defensive responses to a partner’s emotional bids for support.
+Changing how we respond is not a simple task, requiring recognition of the emotional patterns, and implementing effective practices that soften feelings before they overwhelm.
+But to succeed in love, we must combat the defensive responses that arise to a partner’s emotional bids for support.
 We feel what we feel; but sometimes what we feel is not conducive to a growing relationship.

-For intimacy to improve, we first must soothe our emotions, recognizing our emotions that are disrupting, without chaotically blaming our partners for our own instabilities.
+For intimacy to improve, we first must soothe our emotions, recognizing the underlying feelings without chaotically blaming our partners.
 Intimacy mandates vulnerability—the courage to share sensitivities.
-Together with a loving partner, we begin to grow, discovering new areas of safety.
-The inner-security accepts the self, knowing a loyal partner will soothe.
-The new freedoms invite open exploring of feelings.
-The assurance of acceptance provides the foundation for continued sharing.
+Together with a loving partner, we can begin to grow, discovering new areas of safety.

-When a partner flippantly belittles the precious openness, we must retreat to a shelter.
-The partner’s unpredictable reaction destroys intimacy but in dignity we can survive.
-Our willingness to test vulnerability exposes the darkness of our partner’s character.
-We sadly must accept that limited safety resides in the relationship with this partner; future openness is curtailed, and intimacy denied.
+When a partner flippantly belittles precious openness, we retreat seeking shelter.
+The partner’s unpredictable reaction destroys intimacy but with dignity we can still survive.
+Our willingness to test vulnerability exposes the darkness or light of a partner’s character.
+We sadly must accept that with some limited safety is given; future openness must be curtailed, and intimacy denied.

-We can dodge the complexity of connection if we wish, excusing our contribution to the destructive interactions.
+We can dodge the complexity of connection if we wish, excusing our contribution to destructive interactions.
 We can smugly believe we are appropriate and our partners selfish; but where does this get us?
-We soothe our self-image by sacrificing intimacy.
-We minimize our frailties while magnifying our evil partners.
-Denial and avoidance provide a protective shield; but at the heavy cost of limiting intimacy.
-Failing to accept responsibility in the disconnection invites the same stupid relationship blunders that repeatedly muck up our chance for connection.
+We often soothe our self-image by sacrificing intimacy.
+We minimize our frailties while magnifying the perceived evil of our partners.
+Denial and avoidance provide the protective shield; but at the heavy cost of intimacy.
+Failing to accept responsibility in the disconnection invites the same stupid relationship blunders that repeatedly mucked up our chances for connection in the past.
 With underdeveloped emotional and relationship skills, we never achieve our goal, collapsing long before the finish line, the ribbon is never broken, and intimacy never enjoyed.